w-utter/realsense-rust/CONTRIBUTING.md

 ## Commit messages

-A repo with a strong culture of great commit messages is a wonderful thing.
 Commit messages are the number one way of communicating intent and context across a project.
 If you have a well-organized history, it is fairly straightforward to ascertain the context behind why code is written the way it is.
 From this, it is usually much easier to fix a bug, or get in the mindset of whoever wrote the code you're looking at (even if that person is you).
 [This article](https://chris.beams.io/posts/git-commit/) by Chris Beams does a good job explaining this philosophy.

-Great commit messages are the difference between being able to understand the context surrounding code in the past, or being out in the weeds on your own.
-Your commit log is meant to help describe to folks why changes were made, but before that, describing what the changes are.

 The subject line of a commit message is the *what*, and the body is the *why*.

-### Seven steps towards a good commit message:
+### Seven guidelines for a good commit message:

 1. [Separate subject from body with a blank line](https://chris.beams.io/posts/git-commit/#separate)
 2. [Limit the subject line to 50 characters](https://chris.beams.io/posts/git-commit/#limit-50)